What Does Angel Mean in Latin?

 It is a Latin term for an angel or messenger.
 Archangelus is the Latin word for archangel, and it also describes a rank or role rather than a private name.

-This article belongs inside the Latin angel names path because Latin word study helps readers separate vocabulary, titles, personal names, and later interpretation.
+The Latin angel names path uses Latin word study to help readers separate vocabulary, titles, personal names, and later interpretation.

 The short answer